 Although several junior users have had success using these tactics to paint brand owners as bullies, including Chick-fil-A (for trying to stop the use of "Eat More Kale" for t-shirts by an artist in Vermont), the U.S. Olympic Committee (for trying to stop an online knitting community from holding the "Ravelympics") and Proctor & Gamble (for trying to stop the use of "Willa" for pre¬teen skin care products made by an entrepreneurial mom), this tactic can often be dangerous.
 In the article, Paige explains the downside to this approach and the various arguments the junior user may use in defending this strategy.

-The full article "Using Social Media to Defend Against the Trademark Bully" was published by InsideCounsel.com on July 19, 2016, and is available online or in the PDF below.
+The full article "Using Social Media to Defend Against the Trademark Bully" was published by InsideCounsel.com on July 19, 2016, and is available in the PDF below.

 This content is part of a series of articles focused on intellectual property issues published by InsideCounsel.com and authored by Bass, Berry & Sims attorneys.
 Click the links below to read other articles in the series.